Europe: Open Government Partnership Marks 5 Year Anniversary at United Nations

 *** For Immediate Release ***

-NEW YORK – 20 SEPTEMBER 2016 – Open Government Partnership (OGP) marked its fifth anniversary with a high-level forum at the sidelines of the United Nations General Assembly today.
+NEW YORK – 20 SEPTEMBER 2016 – The Open Government Partnership (OGP) is a multi-stakeholder initiative focused on improving government transparency, ensuring opportunities for citizen participation in public matters, and strengthen...
+More (OGP) marked its fifth anniversary with a high-level forum at the sidelines of the United Nations General Assembly today.

 French President François Hollande, OGP lead government co-chair, addressed the high-level gathering of Heads of State and civil society leaders cautioning that “the real peril for democracy is indifference, and that happens when decisions are made without the people.
 So it’s our common business—those of us who are involved in this initiative—we really have to make a considerable effort so that democracy can be something that is shared.”

 Prime Minister of Georgia and incoming OGP government co-chair, Giorgi Kvirikashvili, highlighted a few of his country’s reforms.
-“Under the OGP umbrella, we initiated a freedom of information reform with a special emphasis on open data and accessibility of National Archives… fundamentally modified our civil service, put in place an effective asset declarations monitoring system, and encouraged our citizens to get involved in the process of improving public service delivery.
+“Under the OGP umbrella, we initiated a freedom of information reform with a special emphasis on By opening up data and making it sharable and reusable, governments can enable informed debate, better decision making, and the development of innovative new services.
+Technical specifications: Polici... and accessibility of National Archives… fundamentally modified our civil service, put in place an effective asset declarations monitoring system, and encouraged our citizens to get involved in the process of improving To ensure that citizens of all groups are better supported by the government, OGP participating governments are working to improve the quality of and access to public services.
+Commitments in this are....
 The roots of Georgia’s success can be found in co-creation and inclusiveness of government efforts at all levels.”

-Andrej Kiska, President of Slovakia, discussed Slovakia’s important work on beneficial ownership.
+Andrej Kiska, President of Slovakia, discussed Slovakia’s important work on Disclosing beneficial owners — those who ultimately control or profit from a business — is essential for combating corruption, stemming illicit financial flows, and fighting tax evasion.
+Technical....
 “Slovakia — like everyone else — is not immune to corruption or cronyism.
 But we are an example of a country where these undesirable activities provoked ground-breaking actions.
 The most recent example is the forthcoming act tackling shell corporations and beneficial ownership.
 This state-of-the-art legislative act will establish a new register of beneficial owners of companies with business relations with the government.”

-Dacian Ciolos, Prime Minister of Romania, stressed his conviction that “open government, transparency and the rule of law are the keystones to a country’s development.
+Dacian Cioloş, Prime Minister of Romania, stressed his conviction that “open government, According to OGP’s Articles of Governance, transparency occurs when “government-held information (including on activities and decisions) is open, comprehensive, timely, freely available to the pub...
+More and the rule of law are the keystones to a country’s development.
 Profound changes require sturdy support and engagement from the highest levels, which need to go beyond the changes of government cabinets.”
 He concluded by stating, “I am standing in front of you today, to reaffirm the pledge of Romania in being a strong partner to the Open Government Partnership for years to come.”

-Following the event, Zuzana Wienk, Director of the Fair Play Alliance and a new member of the OGP Steering Committee, said “it feels encouraging that open government has gained such a strong global advocate in these politically turbulent times when levels of citizens trust in political representation are dropping around the globe.
+Following the event, Zuzana Wienk, Director of the Fair Play Alliance and a new member of the OGP The Steering Committee is OGP’s executive decision-making body.
+Its role is to develop, promote and safeguard OGP’s values, principles and interests; establish OGP’s core ideas, policies, and ru..., said “it feels encouraging that open government has gained such a strong global advocate in these politically turbulent times when levels of citizens trust in political representation are dropping around the globe.
 Congratulations to the founders, they have set a great foundation we can build on to make the fruits of open governments more tangible for citizens.”

 Veronica Cretu, OGP Steering Committee Member and President of the Open Government Institute, added, “We need a new culture of the government-citizen relationship, one where citizens and government work hand in hand and learn to trust one another.
 Joining OGP is a great start for both governments and civil society; however, what is much more important is what you do once you are actually in OGP.
 In the next five years, I challenge governments to be even more open and accountable to the people they serve.”